realfaiq/100-Days-of-Python/README.md

 Day-54: Implemented Logistic Regression on gender classification dataset from kaggle. <br />
 Day-55: Started Learning localization and detection.
 Practiced and Implemented SVM in python. <br />
 Day-56: Had a deeper dive into localization and detection.
 Practiced and Implemented KNN in python. <br />
+Day-57: Done with learning localization and Detection.
+Practiced and Implemented Logistic Regression in python. <br />